John G. Kerr Refuge for the Insane: State Control

 Municipal elites in Canton became increasingly involved in providing philanthropic organizations and charities.
 Selden, however, argued that the hospital was solely owned by the missionaries.
 His argument was not well received because nationalism was valued over foreign practices in that political climate.
 Sentiments at the time reflected the Chinese people's desire to be free from foreign oppression and missionary interference.
-Dr. Sun Yatsen’s Nationalist Party (Kuomintang) and the newly established Chinese Communist Party (CCP) were organized with the goal of establishing a new political order.
+Sun Yatsen's Nationalist Party (Kuomintang) and the newly established Chinese Communist Party (CCP) were organized with the goal of establishing a new political order.
 The CCP had intentions to take over the hospital and begin conducting work according to communist principles.
 The hospital avoided the CCP from taking over by shutting down in 1926.

-On January 15, 1927, the hospital's Board of Directors decided to close the hospital.
+On January 15, 1927, the hospital's board of directors decided to close the hospital.
 Because Selden could not simply send patients home or discharge them to the streets, an agreement was met where the hospital would be partially taken over by the government for an annual fee.

 In 1937, the hospital ceased operations.